 Customers always have the right to request a meter test.
-This is a type of field testing.

 Some utilities and some jurisdictions allow for testing at the customer site, others require a test in a laboratory environment.

 Some allow the customer to witness the test and others require the utility commission to witness the test.